KARTIK SUNAGAR

 Enhancing the efficacy of conventional antivenoms

-The antivenom manufacturing strategy has remained virtually unchanged for over a century (Kaur et al. 2020).
-The Evolutionary Venomics Lab is collaborating with numerous conventional Indian antivenom manufacturers, including the Serum Institute of India, Premium Serums, VINS Biopharma, and Bharat Serums.
-In collaboration with these manufacturers, we are striving to improve the existing antivenom manufacturing strategies and immediately enhance the effectiveness of Indian antivenoms.
+The antivenom manufacturing strategy has remained largely unchanged for over a century (Kaur et al. 2020).
+The Evolutionary Venomics Lab is actively collaborating with several established Indian antivenom producers to improve current antivenom production methods and rapidly enhance the efficacy of Indian antivenoms.

 -